Guzmán Casaseca

-Guzmán Casaseca Lozano (born 26 December 1984), sometimes known simply as Guzmán, is a Spanish former professional footballer who played as an attacking midfielder.
+Guzmán Casaseca Lozano (born 26 December 1984), known simply as Guzmán, is a Spanish former professional footballer who played as an attacking midfielder.

 Club career

-Born in Badajoz, Extremadura, Casaseca graduated from CD Badajoz's youth setup, and made his debut as a senior with the B team in 2002.
-He first appeared with the main squad on 15 December of that year, coming on as a late substitute in a 1–1 home draw against SD Eibar in the Segunda División.
+Born in Badajoz, Extremadura, Guzmán graduated from CD Badajoz's youth setup, and made his debut as a senior with the B team in 2002.
+He first appeared with the main squad on 15 December that year, coming on as a late substitute in a 1–1 home draw against SD Eibar in the Segunda División.

-In January 2005, Casaseca moved to RCD Mallorca B of Segunda División B. After one season at Xerez CD in the second level, he was loaned to Córdoba CF on 7 July 2006, contributing seven goals to the latter's promotion from division three and signing a permanent contract shortly after.
+In January 2005, Guzmán moved to RCD Mallorca B of Segunda División B. After one season at Xerez CD in the second division, he was loaned to Córdoba CF on 7 July 2006, contributing seven goals to the latter club's promotion from division three – including one in the playoff final against SD Huesca – and signing a permanent contract shortly after.

-Casaseca scored his first professional goal on 13 June 2009, his team's only in a 1–3 away loss to Real Zaragoza.
+Guzmán scored his first professional goal on 13 June 2009, his team's in a 3–1 away loss to Real Zaragoza.
 On 1 July, he joined CD Castellón also in the second tier on a two-year deal.

-Casaseca signed with third-division AD Ceuta in 2010.
-After scoring 15 goals in 2011–12, he transferred to fellow league club Deportivo Alavés.
-He appeared regularly for the latter side, and on 5 July 2014 agreed to a two-year deal at UD Las Palmas.
+Guzmán signed with third-division AD Ceuta in 2010.
+After scoring 15 goals in 2011–12, he transferred to Deportivo Alavés in the same league.
+On 5 July 2014, he agreed to a two-year deal at UD Las Palmas.

-On 16 July 2015, after achieving promotion to La Liga, Casaseca terminated his contract with the Canarians and joined Real Valladolid a day later.
+On 16 July 2015, after achieving promotion to La Liga, Guzmán terminated his contract with the Canarian side.
+He joined Real Valladolid the next day.

+Guzmán retired in July 2021 aged 36, being appointed assistant director of football of Badajoz.
+Across two spells at the Estadio Nuevo Vivero, he made 159 appearances and scored 22 goals.